Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 IV = (MSB(112, Salt) << 2) XOR (PktSeqNo)
 ~~~~~~~~~~~

-- PktSeqNo is the value of the Packet Sequence Number field of SRT DATA packet.
+- PktSeqNo is the value of the Packet Sequence Number field of the SRT data packet.

 # Security Considerations